NickBansal/Bacteria-Simulation/README.md

 ```
 The terminal will then instruct you to input coordinates followed by 'end'

-Input as many coordinates as you like - all irregular coordinates will be discounted.
+Input a coordinate and hit enter - input as many coordinates as you like - all irregular coordinates will be discounted.

-Finally the output will be shown on the terminal followed by 'end'
+Finally the output will be shown in the terminal followed by 'end'